jupyter/governance/charters/DocumentationCharter.md

 The Docs Working Group is responsible for the following:

 - Setting standards for documentation where needed.
-- The Docs working group will take ownership of documentation and related resources not owned by a Subproject (including the Jupyter.org website and documentation).
+- The Docs working group will take ownership of documentation and related resources not owned by a Subproject.
+    - Including the Jupyter.org documentation (under docs.jupyter.org/).

 ## Doumentation Working Group's Activities